amitmse/in_Python_/Boosting/README.md

 		The algorithm can be computationally intensive, making it a somewhat challenging learning model.

 	- Pre-sorting approach to find best split which is computationally expensive.
+	- GBM stops splitting a node when it encounters a negative loss in the split.
+		Therefore it is more of a greedy algorithm.

 	--------------------------------------
 	1. Initialize with a base model